-(1) This Law is enacted on the date specified in the Enactment Notice in respect of this Law.

-(2) This Law comes into force on the date specified in the Enactment Notice in respect of this Law.
+- (1) This Law is enacted on the date specified in the Enactment Notice in respect of this Law. - (2) This Law comes into force on the date specified in the Enactment Notice in respect of this Law.

-5. Effect of Regulations
+5. Effect of Regulations made under the Previous Law

-Any Regulations made under the Previous Law which are not expressly repealed or amended shall be deemed to be Regulations made under this Law only so far as, and to the extent, such Regulations do not conflict with this Law.
+Any Regulations made under the Previous Law which are not expressly repealed or amended shall be deemed to be Regulations made under this Law or the Operating Law only so far as, and to the extent, such Regulations do not conflict with this Law or the Operating Law.